Careers guidance is the process that enables you to make a well-informed, realistic decision about your future career, now and in the future.

 Alternatively, you may book an appointment with one of our careers advisers, Shelley Ashenden or Peter Kay.
 Between them they have more than 40 years of experience working in careers education in a number of settings.

-Cathy Sibley and Abi Rowse complete the team and if you book an appointment for a CV review, application advice or interview support you may meet one of them.
+Charlene Binding and Abi Rowse complete the team and if you book an appointment for a CV review, application advice or interview support you may meet one of them.

 Where are the appointments held?